cdapio/cdap-apps/TwitterSentiment/README.rst

 Deploy the Application to a CDAP instance defined by its host (defaults to ``localhost``)::

+  $ cdap-cli.sh load artifact target/TwitterSentiment-<version>.jar
-  $ cdap-cli.sh deploy app target/TwitterSentiment-<version>.jar
+  $ cdap-cli.sh create app TwitterSentiment TwitterSentiment <version> user

 On Windows, substitute ``cdap-cli.bat`` for ``cdap-cli.sh``.